peterhinch/micropython-samples/README.md

 function it will return a random number, but (given the same seed) the sequence of numbers following initialisation will always be the same.

 See [random.py](./random/random.py) for usage and timing documentation.
+The [yasmarang generator](./random/yasmarang.py) is also included, along with my own [cheap random](./random/cheap_rand.py).
+The latter constrains calculations to 30 bits, allowing its use in an ISR.
+It comes with no guarantees of random quality and the only statistical test is that the mean converges on the right value.

 ## 4.9 Verifying incrementing sequences